 I rented a car and went provision shopping.
 On the way I filled all 4 jerry cans with Diesel fuel and the two small canisters with gasoline (petrol) for the genset and outboard.
 I then drove to Lakki and went to the Limerarchio (Coast Guard).
 To find out if there are changes and get the required apoplous (permission to sail) stamp.

 It was a scene beyond description.
 The small yard was packed with refugees, some in small tents.
 The gates were locked.
 A crowd of other refugees were camped out side the yard.
 Fortunately an officer was getting out of the yard and he let me in.
 The usual small office was relative quiet and the young lady officer remembering me from past years observed how late I was in coming this year.
 She told me that the refugee crowd today was relative short compared to other days.
 She also told that although the officers have not been paid their salaries for 2 months they had made a collection among them to buy food for the refugees especially the children.
 It is beyond description.
 It seems that other islands like Kos and Lesvos have much larger crowds then Leros.

 After that I went to the fruits store and the supermarket and completed my shopping.
 Again no problem with change.
 Most customers were paying with credit cards.
-This is because of the disastrous capital controls impose by the current left wing government.
+This is because of the disastrous capital controls imposed by the current left wing government.
 People can now only withdraw 420 €/week from their accounts.